tangming2008/tangming2008.github.io/_pages/1_MaterialsScience.md

 - Exponent, 2022-08 - present
   - *Senior Associate*, 2022-08 - present
   - Menlo Park, CA
-  - Proactive projects: root cause analysis, support for product development
+  - Proactive Projects: Acting as the Sherlock Holmes for medical devices, sports gear, and tech toys, figuring out why they failed and how to prevent from happening
-  - Reactive projects: provide technical investigation to litigation cases
+  - Reactive Projects: Providing technical expertise for litigation support, covering intellectual property disputes, protection of trade secrets, and issues arising from medical device malfunctions.
+This encompasses detailed analysis and evidence gathering to support legal claims and defenses.

 <br/>